jessicaychen/OCT-Image-Segmentation-ML/README.md

 ## Further Improvements to be Made:
 1. Dataset augmentation
 2. Hyperparameter tuning
-3. Cross-validation
-4. Different metrics for accuracy?
+3. Different metrics for accuracy